Skip to content

 The SHA-1 checksum is a 40-character string which we sometimes call “commit hash” or “Git commit reference.”

-You do shallow copy when you create references while cloning one object into another.
+You do shallow copy when you create references while cloning a value.

 Learn more…